Assam State Archives in Guwahati, India

 Manuscripts in Progress:

-"Uneven Violent Geographies: External Pressures, Selective State-Building, and Peripheral Conflict" (final preparation for manuscript submission; available upon request)
+"Uneven Violent Geographies: Territorial Saliency, Selective State-Building, and Peripheral Conflict" (under review)

-"Buffer State Dataset, 1945-2020" (with Boaz Atzili, Grace Benson & Ozan Ahmet Cetin) (data collection & analysis phase)
+"Buffer State Dataset, 1945-2020" (with Boaz Atzili, Grace Benson & Ozan Ahmet Cetin) (final preparation for manuscript submission)